sparcopen/infrastructure/_posts/2019-11-01-community-actions-collectively-implement-strategic-practices.md

 ---
 layout: post
-title: Collectively Implement Strategic Practices
+title: Community Actions&#58; Collectively Implement Strategic Practices
 category: roadmap-for-action
 tags: community-actions
 description: Broad adoption of common terms and conditions will have a market effect that favors products and services that are in the best interests of the academic community.
 This includes advantaging Open Source software over “black-box” algorithms and leveling the playing field for community-owned tools to compete with commercial options whenever available.